We believe better is possible in everything we do, and we’re proving it every day.

 Did You Know?

-HPC will produce polypropylene that is projected to have a GHG emissions footprint 65 percent lower than the global average and 35 percent lower compared to average North American PP facilities, according to an IHS Markit report commissioned by Inter Pipeline.
+Heartland will produce polypropylene that is projected to have a GHG emissions footprint 65 percent lower than the global average and 35 percent lower compared to average North American PP facilities, according to an IHS Markit report commissioned by Inter Pipeline.

 The Benefits of a Circular Economy